mathewbushuru/ProSearchX/README.md

 This is a fully responsive UI implementation of Google search built with ReactJS and styled with custom CSS.

+The app has these features:
+- Global error handling: Any uncaught or unhandled error does not break the app, instead a nice message is shown to the user before they are redirected.

 ### Backend

 At the moment, I am using an API directly  from the react web app to return search results.